AsodariyaP/node-restful-api/README.md

-# node-RESTful-api
+# Build a RESTful API Using Node, Express and MongoDB
-node-mongodb restful api with user CRUD example.
+node-express-mongodb restful api with user CRUD example.

-we will learn how to create a RESTful API using Node.js.
+we will learn how to create a RESTful API using Node.

 ### Tools: